Edward-Cody/EdwardCody_Project/README.md

-This is a browser plug-in that tracks the movements of the cursor, and the clicks made.
-The URL, size of the browser, and time stamps are also recorded.
-Using this data, the user can generate heat maps of their cursor movements of click positions.
+This is a browser plug-in that tracks the movements of the cursor.
+The web pages visited, time spent on each web page, size of the monitor, and time stamps are also recorded.
+Using this data, a heat map is generated for each visited web page, showing their cursor movements.